There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) written assessment; (2) team presentation; and (3) exam.
+- Indicative assessments in this unit are as follows: (1) online assessments; (2) workshop contribution and presentation; (3) exam; and (4) reflective portfolio.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - ACCT5701 Audit and Assurance (ID 7383) and ACCT5702 Taxation Australia (ID 7384) and ACCT5703 Management Accounting and Applied Finance (ID 7385) and ACCT5704 Financial Accounting and Reporting (ID 7386) and ACCT5706 Ethics, Risk and Technology (ID 7946) and for students in the Master of Professional Accounting a WAM of 65%